-There’s nothing like a deadline to concentrate the mind, so I’m giving you plenty of notice that changes are afoot to the PAYE system.
+There’s nothing like a deadline to concentrate the mind, so I’m giving you plenty of notice that changes are afoot to the PAYE legislation system from 2013 onwards.

 From 2013, employers will have to provide information on PAYE and National Insurance to HMRC at the point of paying employees, rather than at the year end.
 The new system – PAYE Real Time Information – will be piloted next Spring with a view to it being implemented the following year.